 None suffer to have me, but do from my lack.

 You and I have discussed sleep a tad here on L365 but today we’re going to get all kinds of crazy in-depth with it.
 Reason being is that it plays such an important role in achieving a limitless life.

 It should be noted that this post is being written by a guy that hates sleep.
 I literally despise it.
 If I saw sleep on the street I’d probably kick him in the shin (and run away).

 I’ve always considered sleep a waste of time.
 How am I suppose to get stuff done and straight dominate when I’m hibernating like a bear?
 There’s only 24 hours in a day to get everything done I want to get done and wasting 8 hours of it by sleeping doesn’t make a ton of sense to me.

 If you’re like me you probably wear your lack of sleep like a badge of honor.
 We often brag about the lack of sleep we get.
-We’re just to important for it, too much stuff is going on.
+We’re just too important for it.

 - We can’t waste our time sleeping right?